onenaturemahe/taillights/README.md

 ## One Nature MAHE

-A web application for wildlife conservation and education at Manipal Academy of Higher Education.
+A web application for managing campus animals at Manipal Academy of Higher Education.

 To run the devserver:
 ```